twoweb/onScreen-rails/README.md

 ## Usage

-ElevateZoom is dependant on jQuery, so make sure you have it in your Gemfile.
+onScreen is dependant on jQuery, so make sure you have it in your Gemfile.

 ```
     //= require jquery